With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Discovery Mood And Anxiety Program Fairfax Station is a mental health treatment center in Fairfax Station, VA, located at 10416 Burke Lake Road, 22039 zip code area.
 Discovery Mood And Anxiety Program Fairfax Station provides residential treatment.
-Discovery Mood And Anxiety Program Fairfax Station offers activity therapy, psychotropic medication and individual psychotherapy to children / adolescents.
-Discovery Mood And Anxiety Program Fairfax Station also supports children/adolescents with serious emotional disturbance, people with PTSD and LGBT.
-Additional services at Discovery Mood And Anxiety Program Fairfax Station consist of integrated primary care services, family psychoeducation and diet and exercise counseling.
+Discovery Mood And Anxiety Program Fairfax Station offers dialectical behavior therapy, behavior modification and trauma therapy to children / adolescents.
+Discovery Mood And Anxiety Program Fairfax Station also supports people with PTSD, people with trauma and LGBT.
+Additional services at Discovery Mood And Anxiety Program Fairfax Station consist of integrated primary care services, diet and exercise counseling and family psychoeducation.

 Learn MoreLifeworks Outreach Services Family Teamwork/intensive In Home is a mental health clinic in Woodbridge, Virginia, located at 4300 Ridgewood Center Drive, Suite A, 22192.
 Lifeworks Outreach Services Family Teamwork/intensive In Home offers outpatient treatment.
-Lifeworks Outreach Services Family Teamwork/intensive In Home provides group therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Lifeworks Outreach Services Family Teamwork/intensive In Home also supports people with serious mental illness, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services provided by Lifeworks Outreach Services Family Teamwork/intensive In Home include suicide prevention services, psychosocial rehabilitation services and family psychoeducation.
+Lifeworks Outreach Services Family Teamwork/intensive In Home provides couples/family therapy, cognitive behavioral therapy and behavior modification to children / adolescents, adults and young adults.
+Lifeworks Outreach Services Family Teamwork/intensive In Home also supports people with trauma, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Some other services provided by Lifeworks Outreach Services Family Teamwork/intensive In Home include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

+Learn MoreVictoria Transcultural Clinical Center is one of mental health facilities in Fairfax, Virginia, located at 3541 Chain Bridge Road, Suite 204, 22030 zip code.
+Victoria Transcultural Clinical Center provides outpatient treatment and telemedicine/telehealth.
+Victoria Transcultural Clinical Center provides behavior modification, trauma therapy and dialectical behavior therapy to young adults and children / adolescents.
+Victoria Transcultural Clinical Center also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and military families.
+Additional services provided at Victoria Transcultural Clinical Center include family psychoeducation.

-Learn MoreInova Kellar Center is one of mental health facilities in Fairfax, Virginia, located at 11204 Waples Mill Road, 22030 zip code.
+Learn MoreInova Kellar Center is a mental health clinic in Fairfax, VA, located at 11204 Waples Mill Road, 22030 zip code area.
 Inova Kellar Center provides partial hospitalization/day treatment and outpatient treatment.
-Inova Kellar Center provides group therapy, behavior modification and individual psychotherapy to children / adolescents, young adults and adults.
+Inova Kellar Center offers trauma therapy, behavior modification and dialectical behavior therapy to young adults, children / adolescents and adults.
 Inova Kellar Center also supports people requiring dual diagnosis treatment.
-Additional services provided at Inova Kellar Center include education services and family psychoeducation.
+Additional services offered at Inova Kellar Center include family psychoeducation and education services.

-Learn MoreVictoria Transcultural Clinical Center is a mental health clinic in Fairfax, VA, located at 3541 Chain Bridge Road, Suite 204, 22030 zip code area.
-Victoria Transcultural Clinical Center provides telemedicine/telehealth and outpatient treatment.
-Victoria Transcultural Clinical Center offers trauma therapy, behavior modification and group therapy to young adults and children / adolescents.
-Victoria Transcultural Clinical Center also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services offered at Victoria Transcultural Clinical Center include family psychoeducation.

 Learn MoreUmfs Leland House is a mental health treatment clinic in Centreville, Virginia, located at 13525 Leland Road, in the 20120 zip code.
 Umfs Leland House provides residential treatment.
-Umfs Leland House provides psychotropic medication, individual psychotherapy and couples/family therapy to children / adolescents.
-Umfs Leland House also supports LGBT, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services provided by Umfs Leland House consist of education services, family psychoeducation and suicide prevention services.
+Umfs Leland House provides behavior modification, integrated dual diagnosis disorder treatment and group therapy to children / adolescents.
+Umfs Leland House also supports children/adolescents with serious emotional disturbance, people with PTSD and LGBT.
+Additional services provided by Umfs Leland House consist of suicide prevention services, family psychoeducation and case management.

 Learn MoreInova Fairfax Hospital Inpatient Psychiatric Unit is a mental health facility in Falls Church, VA, located at 3300 Gallows Road, Professional Services Building, 22042 zip code area.
-Inova Fairfax Hospital Inpatient Psychiatric Unit provides hospital inpatient treatment and telemedicine/telehealth.
-Inova Fairfax Hospital Inpatient Psychiatric Unit provides individual psychotherapy, integrated dual diagnosis disorder treatment and electroconvulsive therapy to adults, young adults and seniors 65 or older.
+Inova Fairfax Hospital Inpatient Psychiatric Unit provides telemedicine/telehealth and hospital inpatient treatment.
+Inova Fairfax Hospital Inpatient Psychiatric Unit provides activity therapy, individual psychotherapy and electroconvulsive therapy to young adults, seniors 65 or older and adults.
 Additional services offered by Inova Fairfax Hospital Inpatient Psychiatric Unit consist of illness management and recovery, family psychoeducation and case management.

 Learn MoreNorthern Virginia Mental Health Institute is a mental health treatment center in Falls Church, Virginia, located at 3302 Gallows Road, part of the 22042 zip code.
 Northern Virginia Mental Health Institute provides hospital inpatient treatment.
-Northern Virginia Mental Health Institute also offers activity therapy, psychotropic medication and dialectical behavior therapy to young adults and adults.
+Northern Virginia Mental Health Institute also offers psychotropic medication, group therapy and activity therapy to adults and young adults.
 Northern Virginia Mental Health Institute supports people with serious mental illness.
-Northern Virginia Mental Health Institute also provides psychosocial rehabilitation services, family psychoeducation and integrated primary care services.
+Northern Virginia Mental Health Institute also provides suicide prevention services, mentoring/peer support/consumer-run services and diet and exercise counseling.

 Learn MoreMulticultural Clinical Center is a mental health clinic in Springfield, VA, located at 6563 Edsall Road, in the 22151 zip code.
 Multicultural Clinical Center provides outpatient treatment.
-Multicultural Clinical Center offers group therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and young adults.
-Multicultural Clinical Center also supports people with trauma, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Multicultural Clinical Center offers couples/family therapy, integrated dual diagnosis disorder treatment and behavior modification to adults, young adults and seniors 65 or older.
+Multicultural Clinical Center also supports people with serious mental illness, transitional age young adults and people with trauma.
 More services at Multicultural Clinical Center include family psychoeducation and court-ordered outpatient treatment.

-Learn MoreInova Behavioral Health Mental Health/partial Hospitalization is a mental health center in Fairfax, Virginia, located at 8221 Willow Oaks Corporate Drive, Suite 430, 22031 zip code.
-Inova Behavioral Health Mental Health/partial Hospitalization provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Inova Behavioral Health Mental Health/partial Hospitalization offers activity therapy, psychotropic medication and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Inova Behavioral Health Mental Health/partial Hospitalization also supports people requiring dual diagnosis treatment, people with trauma and seniors or older adults.
-More services available at Inova Behavioral Health Mental Health/partial Hospitalization include family psychoeducation, suicide prevention services and assertive community treatment.
+Learn MoreInova Behavioral Health Psychiatric Assessment Center is a mental health center in Fairfax, Virginia, located at 8221 Willow Oaks Corporate Drive, Suite 4-420, 22031 zip code.
+Inova Behavioral Health Psychiatric Assessment Center provides outpatient treatment.
+Inova Behavioral Health Psychiatric Assessment Center offers individual psychotherapy and psychotropic medication to seniors 65 or older, adults and young adults.
+More services available at Inova Behavioral Health Psychiatric Assessment Center include suicide prevention services.

 Learn MoreFairfax/falls Church Community Services Board Merrifield Center is a mental health treatment center in Fairfax, VA, located at 8221 Willow Oaks Corporation Drive, 22031 zip code area.
-Fairfax/falls Church Community Services Board Merrifield Center provides telemedicine/telehealth and outpatient treatment.
-Fairfax/falls Church Community Services Board Merrifield Center offers trauma therapy, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Fairfax/falls Church Community Services Board Merrifield Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Fairfax/falls Church Community Services Board Merrifield Center consist of psychosocial rehabilitation services, chronic disease/illness management and family psychoeducation.
+Fairfax/falls Church Community Services Board Merrifield Center provides outpatient treatment and telemedicine/telehealth.
+Fairfax/falls Church Community Services Board Merrifield Center offers behavior modification, psychotropic medication and activity therapy to seniors 65 or older, young adults and children / adolescents.
+Fairfax/falls Church Community Services Board Merrifield Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and transitional age young adults.
+Additional services at Fairfax/falls Church Community Services Board Merrifield Center consist of chronic disease/illness management, intensive case management and psychosocial rehabilitation services.

-Learn MoreInova Behavioral Health Psychiatric Assessment Center is a mental health clinic in Fairfax, Virginia, located at 8221 Willow Oaks Corporate Drive, Suite 4-420, 22031.
-Inova Behavioral Health Psychiatric Assessment Center offers outpatient treatment.
-Inova Behavioral Health Psychiatric Assessment Center provides psychotropic medication and individual psychotherapy to seniors 65 or older, young adults and adults.
-Some other services provided by Inova Behavioral Health Psychiatric Assessment Center include suicide prevention services.
+Learn MoreInova Behavioral Health Mental Health/partial Hospitalization is a mental health clinic in Fairfax, Virginia, located at 8221 Willow Oaks Corporate Drive, Suite 430, 22031.
+Inova Behavioral Health Mental Health/partial Hospitalization offers telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Inova Behavioral Health Mental Health/partial Hospitalization provides integrated dual diagnosis disorder treatment, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Inova Behavioral Health Mental Health/partial Hospitalization also supports people requiring dual diagnosis treatment, people with trauma and people with serious mental illness.
+Some other services provided by Inova Behavioral Health Mental Health/partial Hospitalization include case management, assertive community treatment and suicide prevention services.

 Learn MoreInova Fair Oaks Hospital is one of mental health facilities in Fairfax, Virginia, located at 3700 Joseph Siewick Drive, Suite 408, 22033 zip code.
 Inova Fair Oaks Hospital provides outpatient treatment.
-Inova Fair Oaks Hospital provides psychotropic medication, individual psychotherapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Inova Fair Oaks Hospital provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, young adults and seniors 65 or older.
 Additional services provided at Inova Fair Oaks Hospital include family psychoeducation, integrated primary care services and suicide prevention services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.